Markov Processes for Enhanced Deepfake Generation and Detection: Comparative Results

 The particle filtering applied to different coin flip sequences, specifically handwritten and all generated (MOM, GAN, Bernoulli Generation algorithm \& handwritten) sequences.
 The average accuracy is used to evaluate the performance of the particle filtering algorithm.
 The Particle Filtering demonstrates strong and consistent performance across all sequence types.
 With accuracies ranging from 80.67\% (Handwritten Sequences) to 90.88\% (GAN sequences), it shows proficiency in handling a variety of sequence types.
 The overall accuracy is 86.32\%, making it one of the top-performing models.
 Importantly, the model has very low standard deviations (between 0.08 and 0.09 for each type), indicating highly stable and reliable performance.
 Overall, these results highlight the efficacy of the particle filtering algorithm in accurately distinguishing between different types of coin flip sequences, maintaining high accuracy and low variability across both handwritten and other fake sequences.
 This consistency in performance underscores the algorithm's potential reliability and effectiveness in practical applications involving sequence analysis and classification.

 For MOM, similar to the GAN, we split the sequences into training and testing sets using an 80:20 split.
 We first consider a hidden layer consisting of $s$ states.
 To initiate our model, we consider a "canonical model" and consider a case where the hidden layer has 2 states and a $q$ matrix that mimics a "perfect" coin flip (where all entries are $0.25$).
 Consider a randomly generated $p$ matrix and a $\mu$ matrix with 0.25 as every entry.
 Using these matrices, we generate the canonical model and use this to initialize the set of real sequences.
 The rest of the real sequences are randomly generated using Python's \texttt{random} package.
-Using the EM algorithm outlined in \cite{kouritzin2025markov}, the $p, q, \mu$ transition matrices of the real sequences generated by Python's \texttt{random} module are maximized starting from $6$ hidden states.
+Using the EM algorithm outlined in \cite{kouritzinMarkovObservationModels2025}, the $p, q, \mu$ transition matrices of the real sequences generated by Python's \texttt{random} module are maximized starting from $6$ hidden states.
 Then, a subset of the maximized $p, q, \mu$ matrices of the real sequences are used to simulate more coin flip sequences, which we refer to as "generated deepfakes" data.
 Post-generation, we increase the hidden states to $7$ and re-generate new $p, q, \mu$ models of the real sequences, while generating the $p, \mu$ matrices of the generated and fake sequences following the same procedure as outlined above.
 The algorithm \ref{Algorithm:2} describes how to produce real, generated, and fake sequences.
 Note that fake sequences are created by hand to mimic coin flips as realistic as possible.
 Here, we present an algorithm to generate and analyze sequences of coin flips as realistically as possible.
-For the training portion of the MOM, we initially consider a hidden layer consisting of six states.
-After 100 trials running against sequences, the MOM exhibits the highest overall accuracy, with an impressive 92.27\%.
-It performs exceptionally well on a Bernoulli Generation algorithm (99.82\%), GAN (97.25\%), and Real (98.76\%) sequences, showing that it is highly effective in generating most types of sequences.
-However, its accuracy on MOM sequences is lower (76.59\%), suggesting some difficulty in generating sequences of its own type which shows how strong the MOM generation is.
-While the model generally performs well, the higher standard deviation for MOM sequences (13.53) indicates variability in its performance for this category.
-These results indicate that MOM is not only highly effective at distinguishing between real and fake sequences, but also particularly strong at deepfake detection, especially compared to GAN.
-Table \ref{tbl1} provides the results of the performances of each classification method against each type of sequence, as well as the overall accuracy of each method.